The Adventures of Hiram Holliday: Critical response

+Earlier adaptation of novel

+In 1951, The Philco Television Playhouse presented an hour-long adaptation of The Adventures of Hiram Holliday, with E. G. Marshall as Holliday.
+Jerry Franken, in a review in the trade publication Billboard, called the presentation an "incredible mangling" of Gallico's story, adding that it sometimes "verged on the ludicrous".
+Franken added that the actors "were too handicapped by the sloppy production to breathe any life into the proceedings."

 Novel

 The original novel was Gallico's first published book.
 It was published by Grosset and Dunlap on the cusp of World War II in 1939.
 In form, the novel is a connected series of adventures, rather akin to short stories which flow into one another.

 In the book, Holliday was rewarded with time off and a cash reward which he used to go to Europe.
 In Europe he fights spies and Nazis, finds his true love (and has affairs with several other women), achieves some fame as a foreign correspondent with his newspaper back in New York, and becomes the man of action he aspired to be.
 The book has the major themes of the protagonist coming to grips with his own character and destiny, how individuals act when confronted by great evil, and the overarching question of would war come to Europe.
 The book encapsulates Gallico's views and insights at the time of writing, without the hindsight of later events - some of which turned out to be wrong and others were quite accurate.